Submission deadline: Jan. 15 each year

 The actual number of GAs hired each semester is determined by the availability of funds, needs of the department faculty, and qualifications of applicants.
 The Special Education Unit generally has need for GAs who can fulfill one or more of the qualifications and duties described below.

 Research/Teaching Assistance.
 Duties include assisting with data collection, possibly at an off-campus site; coding data; using a computer for data entry or coding; completing library searches; photocopying or collating needed research materials and references; proof-reading drafts of surveys, manuscripts, and letters; and making phone calls to subjects or project collaborators.
 Assistants should have good verbal presentation skills and be able to dialogue effectively with adults.
 GAs may be requested to proctor exams, assist with grading exams and class projects, maintain class records, tutor students, and engage in problem-solving and brainstorming with faculty members or students.
-GAs need to be familiar with copying and fax machines and have adequate typing skills for word processing tasks.
+GAs need to be familiar with general office equipment and basic computer and website maintenance skills.

 Undergraduate Courses.
 GAs assigned to assist with undergraduate courses must possess good skills in time management, organization of projects, and interpersonal communication.
 Responsibilities will include preparation of handouts and class materials, phonetic transcription and grading, facilitating small group activities, record keeping, grading assignments, and supervising class activities.